Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: A more general model and natural TMT constraints on the initial kinetic and gradient energy densities

-In a slightly more general model formulated in this section, we will show that there is an interval of initial values $\varphi_{in}$ where, along with the condition $\zeta>0$, the fulfillment of conditions (\ref{kin and grad less V}) necessary for inflation to start is also guaranteed.
+But this is precisely what was the main object of justified criticism in Ref.\cite{Stein} that we mentioned in Introduction.
+However, in the model formulated in this section, which is somewhat more general than the model in Sec.2, we will show that there is an interval of initial values $\varphi_{in}$ where, along with the condition $\zeta> 0$, it is also guaranteed fulfillment of the conditions (\ref{kin and grad less V}) necessary for the onset of inflation.